Understanding Net Working Capital

 When used properly, the net working capital (NWC) adjustment incorporates balance sheet fluctuations into the sale.
 But to avoid nasty last-minute misunderstandings or surprises, the buyer and seller need to understand and agree how net working capital will be addressed.

 Here is a basic explanation of how a NWC adjustment might work.
-Once you have the basics, it’s easier to understand various complications – which happen in every single transaction.
+Once you have the basics, it’s easier to understand various complications and nuances.

 Here are three key points to consider as you approach a sale:

-1. Make sure your balance sheet is accurate before you start the sale process.
+1. Make sure your balance sheet is accurate and complete before you start the sale process.

 3. The closing documents should include a mechanism for which any changes or discrepancies that come to light after the sale can be handled.